-- Total number of times a circuit has experienced an EPSS event (see tab "EPSS Outages Circuit") - Trends of scope and duration of outages on repeatedly impacted circuits (see tab "EPSS Outage Trends - CESO" and Tab "EPSS Outage Trends - Duration" - Energy Safety Reporting: PG&E has begun submitting a monthly report to the Office of Energy Infrastructure Safety (Energy Safety) beginning with the submission of our Revision Notice Response to RN-PG&E-22-12 on July 11 and monthly thereafter through 2022.
-The first monthly report was included as Attachment 2022-07-11_PGE_22-12_RNR_R2_Atch05.2 In this report as in the Energy Safety submission, PG&E is including information requested by the CPUC's Safety Enforcement Division (SED) in addition to the information requested by Energy Safety.
-We will submit the combined report to SED and Energy Safety on the fifteenth of the month beginning in August.
+- Total number of times a circuit has experienced an EPSS event (see tab "YTD EPSS Outages Circuit") - Trends of scope and duration of outages on repeatedly impacted circuits (see tab "YTD EPSS Outage_CESO" and Tab "YTD EPSS Outages_CAIDI") - Energy Safety Reporting: PG&E has begun submitting a monthly report to the Office of Energy Infrastructure Safety (Energy Safety) beginning with the submission of our Revision Notice Response to RN-PG&E-22-12 on July 11 and monthly thereafter through 2022.
+The first monthly report was included as Attachment 2022-07-11_PGE_22-12_RNR_R2_Atch05.2 For both monthly submittals, PG&E is now including information requested by the CPUC's Safety Enforcement Division (SED) in addition to the information requested by Energy Safety.